 Routes and timetables

-Buses leave at least every 15 minutes from Monday to Saturday from 7am, with bus priority measures along the route and journey times of as little as 8 minutes to Colchester Station and 12 minutes to the Town Centre.
-The last bus leaves the town centre shortly before 7pm in the evenings.
+Buses leave site at least every 15 minutes Monday to Friday from 05.30am.
+Last bus leaves town just after 9pm.
+Saturday from 7am – 7pm.
+No service on Sundays or bank holidays unless otherwise stated.
+Bus priority measures along the route and journey times of as little as 8 minutes to Colchester Station and 12 minutes to the Town Centre.

 The routes and timetables for this service are available from Traveline or you may download a PDF version below.